 I used to manage these resumes in filing cabinets.
 Needless to say, this was an inefficient system.
 Whenever my company was looking to hire someone, I had to sort through stacks of resumes by hand.
 Another problem was that these resumes would quickly become out of date.
-One day I was talking to a friend and he suggested I try Resume parser to parse information from resumes in bulk.
+One day I was talking to a friend, and he suggested I try Resume parser to parse information from resumes in bulk.

-A resume parser is a compiler or interpreter that converts the unstructured form of data into structured form.
+A resume parser is a compiler or interpreter that converts the unstructured form of data into a structured form.

 It is a component that automatically segregates the information into various fields and parameters like contact information, educational qualification, work experience to quickly help you identify the most relevant resumes based on your criteria.

 A parser takes input in the form of a sequence of program instructions and tends to build a data structure; a "parse tree," or an abstract syntax tree.